Interview Query

 For example, when interested in learning which online games have the most active communities, you can quickly look up the membership numbers of a specific game’s subreddit and compare the numbers to other competing games.

-r/financialindependence is a subreddit full of individuals aiming to become financially independent, specifically meaning they wish to generate income without having to actively work for the income (passive income streams).
-This social media dataset contains the said subreddit’s demographics (age, income, marital status, country of residence), allowing you to create insights that might drive business decisions that can better utilize such demographics.
+r/financialindependence is a subreddit full of individuals aiming to become financially independent, specifically meaning they wish to generate income without having to work for the income (passive income streams) actively.
+This social media data set contains the said subreddit’s demographics (age, income, marital status, country of residence), allowing you to create insights that might drive business decisions that can better utilize such demographics.

-Organizations that heavily benefit from projects like these are companies offering services that provide opportunities for generating passive income (i.e., providing real estate for other companies such as Airbnb, investment platforms such as Binance, and more).
-Specifically, you can utilize this social media dataset to predict whether a particular person might be interested in downloading apps like Binance.
+Organizations that heavily benefit from projects like these offer services that provide opportunities for generating passive income (i.e., providing real estate for other companies such as Airbnb, investment platforms such as Binance, and more).
+Specifically, you can utilize this social media data set to predict whether a particular person might be interested in downloading apps like Binance.

-The following dataset is akin to Facebook’s exploratory data analysis project but differs in one crucial aspect.
+The following dataset resembles Meta’s exploratory data analysis project but differs in one crucial aspect.
 Because Reddit is built around communities, this dataset is much more substantial.
 Aside from providing the general gist of Reddit’s user base, it also gives insight into how a person of a particular demographic might favor specific subreddits over others.

-• A project that helps predict, based on demographic, what subreddit a user is likely to be a part of.
+• A project that helps predict, based on demographics, what subreddit a user is likely to be a part of.

 • A project that can help brands determine which subreddits are most relevant to their businesses.

-• A project that determines which subreddit holds the highest and lowest members by earnings.
+• A project determining which subreddit holds the highest and lowest members by earnings.

 As you can see, the dataset is incredibly flexible.
 There are definitely a lot more projects that come into mind, but these are a select few that are notable.

-One project you can do using this data is to predict the engagement numbers for the next few months from today and cross-check them with the current available data (2017 - current year).
+One project you can do using this data is to predict the engagement numbers for the next few months from today and cross-check them with the currently available data (2017 - current year).

 The value of stocks heavily relies on public sentiment, and while Reddit, at first glance, might not be a determining factor in stock prices, a closer look at the news will reveal otherwise.
 One of the most extraordinary events in Reddit history was the inflation of the Gamestop stock price due to a subreddit called r/WallStreetBets.

-The subreddit was able to single handedly modify and inflate the Gamestop stock price, revealing a vulnerability in stock pricing and the sheer power of Reddit.
-When it comes to stocks and trading Reddit is no pushover, and is, in fact, a key tool.
+The subreddit single-handedly modified and inflated the Gamestop stock price, revealing a vulnerability in stock pricing and Reddit’s sheer power.
+When it comes to stocks and trading, Reddit is no pushover and is, in fact, a key tool.

-AAPL (Apple Inc.) remains one of the world’s most potent stocks, despite the recent decline in the value of other tech stocks.
-Running a sentiment analysis of the AAPL stock using Reddit data can be a powerful way to look at the industry.
+AAPL (Apple Inc.) remains one of the world’s most potent stocks despite the recent decline in the value of other tech stocks.
+Running a sentiment analysis of the AAPL stock using Reddit data can be a powerful way to examine the industry.

 Since the data’s scope lasts only from November 2016 until October 2021, you can build a machine learning project to predict AAPL’s stock price and cross-check the result on the proceeding AAPL stock prices from October 2021 to the present.

-Another project idea is to compare the results of sentiment analysis from a particular time frame (i.e., November 2017) and see how it is reflected in AAPL’s November 2017 stock price.
+Another project idea is to compare sentiment analysis results from a particular time frame (i.e., November 2017) and see how it is reflected in AAPL’s November 2017 stock price.

 Youtube Datasets And Project Ideas

-Youtube is the world’s leading video streaming platform.
-Moreover, it is currently one of the world’s most significant outlets for audiovisual ad campaigns, as well as the primary outlet of multimedia content including news, music, travel, education and virtually any other video-related content.
+YouTube is the world’s leading video streaming platform.
+Moreover, it is currently one of the world’s most significant outlets for audiovisual ad campaigns and the primary outlet of multimedia content, including news, music, travel, education, and virtually any other video-related content.

 • Trending YouTube Video Statistics